zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

    ![](./images/access_instance_vbs.png)

-   The Visual Builder Studio console opens in a new browser tab.
+   The VB Studio console opens in a new browser tab.
 When you first log in, you see the Welcome page with a link to an introductory video, along with a news feed of additional screens.
 Close **X** to dismiss the news feed and expand your work area.
    ![](./images/vbs_home.png)

    You are on the Organization page in the Projects tab.